lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 ### 2. Select & View your Team Data

--  Use the left and middle columns to filter by "Division Name", "Physical Location", "Primary Stopcode", "Secondary Stopcode", and/or "Is an Active Clinic?" for clinics that make up your team.
+-  Filter by "Division Name", "Physical Location", "Primary Stopcode", "Secondary Stopcode", and/or "Is an Active Clinic?" in the left and middle columns.
-- Note: Select "Yes" in the "Is An Active Clinic?" column to pull de-activated clinics denoted by "ZZ".
-- Click the yellow "Apply" button for each column.
 - Search and filter for your team's clinics by clinic name or by provider in the "Select Clinics to Generate Report Data" column after making selections in the left and middle columns.
 - Click the yellow "Apply" button to pull Patient Level Data from all clinics selected, in the last two years.

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)